Dr. John DeTraglia & Mike Caleo

 Extinct - An adjective that describes a species for which there are no living members.

 Fossil - Any preserved remains or traces of ancient life.
 There are many different types of fossils: The bones and other body parts of dinosaurs are called “body fossils.”
 Things like footprints are called “trace fossils.”
 Even specimens of dinosaur poop are fossils.
 The process of forming fossils is called fossilization.
+The remains or impression of a prehistoric organism preserved in petrified form or as a mold or cast in rock.

 Genus - A group of closely related species.
 For example, the genus Canis — which is Latin for “dog” — includes all domestic breeds of dog and their closest wild relatives, including wolves, coyotes, jackals and dingoes.